mlswg/mls-protocol/draft-ietf-mls-protocol.md

 - Senders MUST only use the Application Secret once and monotonically increment the generation of their secret.
 This is important to provide Forward Secrecy at the level of Application messages.
-An attacker getting hold of a Participant's Application Secret at generation [N+1] will not be able to derive the Participant's Application Secret [N] nor the associated AEAD key and nonce.
+An attacker getting hold of a member specific Application Secret at generation [N+1] will not be able to derive the member's Application Secret [N] nor the associated AEAD key and nonce.

 - Receivers MUST delete an Application Secret once it has been used to